Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    b) Why is 'linux, Windows, Mac" listed just at the top, I don't think the OS is relevant to the diagram but the AUT really is.
       Tarun: I guess it is to emphasize that tests could be run on multiple platforms
    c)  I'd like to see some diagrams that include the messages going between the components.
 That will add a lot of understanding for people.
 Is that something we can do?
 If we don't have the info I'm sure we can get it from the other gurus (notice I said 'other gurus' ;-) )
-      Santi: I think we will have to re-do this diagram, I have in mind something that has the same content and the next diagram but with some corrections (the AUT passes through the proxy also) and with the pretty logos
+      Santi: I think we will have to re-do this diagram, I have in mind something that has the same content than the next diagram but with some corrections (the AUT passes through the proxy also) and with the pretty logos

+As you can see on the illustration, the client libraries communicate with the Server directly (using port 4444 by default) passing one by one the actions to execute.
+Then the server passes this actions to the browser by injecting Selenium-Core javascript commands as if they where part of the Application Under Test, which causes the browser to execute those actions.

 ..
-Paul: Um, I just wrote that comment, and then saw your 2nd diagram.
-Looks like the 2nd diagram may address some of my questions.
-I'll have to reconcile my questions against that one, also.
+Santi: I changed the image a little and added the last paragraph, please let me know if you think this is still confusing of the content is incorrect.
+   I also added the source xcf file in case you want to make changes to the image.

 How Selenium Remote Control works
 ----------------------------------